ahkatlio/QCNN_for_brain_cancer/README.md

 | TensorFlow     | 2.13.0  |
 | PennyLane      | 0.32.0  |

 ## Citation

-If you use this dataset in your research, please consider citing the following papers where this dataset was used:
+If you use this dataset in your research, please consider citing the following papers:

 1. Cheng, Jun, et al. "Enhanced Performance of Brain Tumor Classification via Tumor Region Augmentation and Partition."
 PloS one 10.10 (2015).
 2. Cheng, Jun, et al. "Retrieval of Brain Tumors by Adaptive Spatial Pooling and Fisher Vector Representation."
 PloS one 11.6 (2016).

-## Additional Resources

-Matlab source codes related to this dataset are available on GitHub at the following repository: [brainTumorRetrieval](https://github.com/chengjun583/brainTumorRetrieval)

-Please refer to the above repository for code and further information related to the dataset.

-For any inquiries or issues related to this dataset, you can contact the dataset's authors via the GitHub repository or relevant research papers.

-I hope this dataset proves valuable for your research and contributes to advancements in brain tumor classification and analysis.